 }

-On Salesforce Service Cloud, go to Setup > User Interface > Sites and Domains > Sites in the left menu bar.
+1. On Salesforce's Setup page, go to Setup > User Interface > Sites and Domains > Sites in the left menu bar.
 If you already have a site domain you can use, click Site Label of your choice and skip to #5.
-If you don’t have a site yet, check Sites Terms of Use first and then select Register My Salesforce Site Domain.
+If you don’t have a site yet, check Sites Terms of Use first and select Register My Salesforce Site Domain.

 Note: Make sure to leave the Default Web Address empty.

-Now you can send a message to the Apex REST API server you’ve created and create a Case using the following sample.
-Copy the Site URL from the Sites list and replace YOUR-PUBLIC-DOMAIN in the request URL with it.
-Then copy the following code and add it to your client app.
+3. Now you can send a message to the Apex REST API server you’ve created and create a Case using the following sample.
+Copy the Site URL from the Sites list and use it in the request URL.
+Then copy and paste the following request body to your client app.

 // Request body